CPlusPatch/siderolls-web/README.md

   <a href="https://lysand.org"><img src="https://cdn.lysand.org/logo-long-dark.webp" alt="Lysand Logo" height="110"></a>
 </p> -->

-<center><h1><code>siderolls-web</code></h1></center>
+<center><h1><code>sidepages-web</code></h1></center>

-Siderolls is a content aggregator for the web.
+Sidepages is a content aggregator for the web.
 It collects and organizes content from various sources and presents them in a structured manner.
-This is the web version of the Siderolls project.
+This is the web version of the Sidepages project.

 ## Things to do
 - [ ] Associated links in Sidepages